 Turning to desperation, he just started nonsensically spraying words into a Word document.
 He wrote about love, life, success, failure, meaning, the relics of old age spilled from a young mind.
 His words grew until they were pages, and those pages turned into a flurry of dialogue recorded into his webcam.
 Thirty-six hours after locking himself in, he sent a triumphant email to Jake with the attached audio files of unadulterated millennial rambling and finally fell asleep.

 It's always a strange experience waking up to your own voice, especially when it is coming from the phone on your nightstand.
-Rubbing his eyes and seeing a mountainous prairie, it took him a full minute to connect the image to yesterday's reports of increased troop movement.
+Rubbing his eyes and seeing a mountainous prairie.
+Feeling the A/C shutting down.

 The most recent message in his inbox was a simple one from Jake: "This is not what I was looking for.
 Enjoy yourself."